-j) Cash and cash equivalents
+h) Cash and cash equivalents

-Cash and cash equivalents in the balance sheet comprise cash at banks and on hand and short-term deposits with an original maturity of three months or less, which are readily convertible to known amounts of cash and cash equivalents and subject to an insignificant risk of changes in value.
+Cash and cash equivalents in the balance sheet comprise cash on hand, balance with banks and short-term deposits with an original maturity of three months or less, which are readily convertible to known amounts of cash and cash equivalents and subject to an insignificant risk of changes in value.

-For the purpose of the statement of cash flows, cash and cash equivalents consist of cash and short-term deposits, as defined above, net of outstanding bank overdrafts (including cash credit facilities) as they are considered an integral part of the Company's cash management.
+For the purpose of the statement of cash flows, cash and cash equivalents consist of cash on hand, balance with banks and short-term deposits, as defined above, net of outstanding bank overdrafts (including cash credit facilities) as they are considered an integral part of the Company's cash management.
 Bank overdrafts are shown within borrowings in current liabilities in the balance sheet.